 More specifically, one can approximate the functional dependence of the permittivity to the first order, as for the density in the Oberbeck-Boussinesq approximation \eqref{eq:rho_oberbou}:

 where ${\epsilon_m}$ is the ambient permittivity and $\gamma$ is the dielectric variability.
-The values for the different fluids used in the experiment are given in table~\ref{tab:spaceparameters}.
+The values for the different fluids used in the space experiment are given in table~\ref{tab:spaceparameters}.
 Since in all fluids $\gamma \approx \alpha$, the resulting system can be treated with an equivalent version of the Oberbeck--Boussinesq approximation \cite{Oberbeck1879, Boussinesq1903}.
 Further, if the electrical field $\vec{E}$ behaves like a spherical capacitor \cite{Futterer2013}, we have

-where $V_{\mathrm{rms}}$ is the applied AC voltagthe shells.
+where $V_{\mathrm{rms}}$ is the applied AC voltage to the shells.
 The resulting electro-hydrodynamic ``gravity'' is then

-Thus, gravity varies radially but falls off much steeper with $1/r^5$ compared to planetary gravities, closer to $1/r^2$.
+Thus, gravity varies radially but falls off much steeper with $1/r^5$ compared to planetary gravities, closer to {$r$ or} $1/r^2$.
 This, however, is argued to be only of secondary importance \cite{hart1986_jfm} even though the inner boundary gravity is much stronger than at the outer boundary, i.e. $g_i \gg g_o$.
-These values are given in table~\ref{tab:spaceparameters}. $Ra$ is the usual Rayleigh number, but is defined using the outer value $g_o$. rotation rates and vessel size to small values.
+These values are given in table~\ref{tab:spaceparameters}. $Ra$ is the usual Rayleigh number but is defined using the outer value $g_o$.
+The typical values of $g_o$ are much smaller than Earth's gravity.
+This demands microgravity and severely constrains rotation rates and vessel size to small values.

-The \emph{Geophysical Fluid Flow Cell (GFFC)} flew to space the first time on the 29\textsuperscript{th} of April 1985 together with two squirrel monkeys, 24 rats and seven astronauts \cite{Hill1982, hart1986_sci, hart1986_jfm}.
+The \emph{Geophysical Fluid Flow Cell (GFFC)} flew to space for the first time on the 29\textsuperscript{th} of April 1985 together with two squirrel monkeys, 24 rats and seven astronauts \cite{Hill1982, hart1986_sci, hart1986_jfm}.
 The principal investigator was John Hart of the University of Colorado at Boulder, it was managed by NASA's Marshall Space Flight Center.
 The experiment was conducted in the Spacelab, a microgravity laboratory developed by ESA and flown by the NASA space shuttle Challenger.
-The specific mission was Spacelab 3 (STS 51-B; 29 April--6 May 6, 1985), the first in which a strict low-gravity environment was maintained in orbit, here in a low Earth orbit of \SI{400}{km} altitude. \emph{GFFC}'s second space flight in 1995 was with the US Microgravity Laboratory-2 (USML-2) on board of the space shuttle Columbia (STS-73; 20 October-- 5 November 1995) \cite{Hart1999, hart1996_3mg}.
+The specific mission was Spacelab 3 (STS 51-B; 29 April--6 May 6, 1985), the first in which a strict low-gravity environment was maintained in orbit, here in a low Earth orbit of \SI{400}{km} altitude. {GFFC}'s second space flight in 1995 was with the US Microgravity Laboratory-2 (USML-2) on board the space shuttle Columbia (STS-73; 20 October-- 5 November 1995) \cite{Hart1999, hart1996_3mg}.
 The first mission provided about 110 hours of experimental data mainly in the form of about 50,000 film images.
-During the second mission 29 separate 6-hour runs (174 hours in total) were carried out.
+During the second mission, 29 separate 6-hour runs (174 hours in total) were carried out.